Embedded Topics in the Stochastic Block Model: Inference

 We now aim at maximising the ELBO with respect to the variational parameters $\tilde{\pi}, \tilde{\gamma}, \tau$ and $\nu$ and to the parameters $\rho$ and $\alpha$.
 On the one hand, following \cite{latouche2012variational}, the variational parameters $\tilde{\pi}$ and $\tilde{\gamma}$ only depend on $\tau$ and are updated as follow:

-On the other hand, the optimisation of the ETM parameters is done by stochastic gradient descent based on \cite{dieng2020topic}.
+On the other hand, $\nu$, as well as $\rho$ and $\alpha$ are optimised by a stochastic gradient descent algorithm using Pytorch automatic differentiation \citep{pytorch2019nips} and the Adam optimiser \citep{kingma2014adam} with a learning rate of $10^{-4}$.
 Once both parts are done, we only need to update $\tau$ using the already up-to-date parameters.
 To do so, we switch from $\tau$ lying on the simplex $\Delta_{Q-1}$ to the unconstrained space $\mathbb{R}^{Q-1}$ using for any $i \in \mathcal{V}$ and $ q \in \{1, \dots, Q-1\}$:

-We then use auto differentiation for the optimisation algorithm with respect to $\xi$.
+We then use the automatic differentiation and the Adam optimiser with a learning rate of $0.55$ to maximise the ELBO with respect to $\xi$.
 It is worth emphasising that the ELBO is optimised over the whole set of allocation probability vectors $\tau = (\tau_i)_i$ contrary to STBM which looks for a hard allocation of nodes to clusters, one allocation being optimised at a time, all the others being fixed.
 Moreover, by optimising the entry of the encoder through $\tau$, thus looking for an optimal allocation of documents to pairs of clusters, the moves in $\tau$ aim at uncovering the optimal direction in the posterior distribution in $(\theta_{qr})_{qr}$ maximising the ELBO.
 In that regard, ETSBM has links with the quasi branching bound algorithm of \cite{jouvin2021greedy} for document clustering.
+Considering a unique core for illustration, on an Intel(R) Core(TM) i7-10875H 2.30 GHz CPU and a Nvidia GeForce RTX 2080 Super 8 Go GPU, it takes about 15 seconds to analyse a dataset with 100 nodes and 1 000 documents.
+Moreover, studying a dataset with more than 200 000 documents, characterising all the connections between 1500 nodes, is done in approximately 6 minutes.
+In practice, we emphasise that the running time can be reduced even more by considering extensive parallelisation as well as stochastic variational inference strategies adapted for networks as in \cite{gopalan2013efficient}.
+The Python implementation of the complete methodology we propose is available at \href{https://plmlab.math.cnrs.fr/rboutin/etsbm_package}{https://plmlab.math.cnrs.fr/rboutin/etsbm\_package}.